phpearth/conduct/conduct.md

 in comments or commenting in a way that should be done by starting a new conversation.

+Exploits and hacks will be deleted and will end with a permanent removal of your membership(s).

 Committing any kind of the described forbidden content to our repository will be rejected and your behavior will be alerted to the GitHub staff.